“Shaun writes the kind of smart comedy I like to use in my opening monologue.” – Jay Leno

 Shaun is a graduate of the Wharton School of the University of Pennsylvania.
 You can watch his videos and read some of his writings, including satirical political essays and hundreds of jokes he’s written for late-night television, on his web site BrainChampagne.com where his slogan “Brain Champagne: Clever Comedy for Smart Mindssm” rings true.

-gets me applause 20 sec. into the show)
+(improvising when something goes wrong gets applause 20 sec. into the show)

 Putting a stupid Supreme